wasp-lang/wasp/web/docs/getting-started.md

     Why this version of node?
   </summary>
   <div>
-    At Wasp, we focus on supporting the latest LTS ("long-term-support") Node.js version, since it guarantees stability and active maintainance, which is why the official Node.js team recommends it for usage in production.
+    At Wasp, we focus on supporting the latest LTS ("long-term-support") Node.js version, since it guarantees stability and active maintenance, which is why the official Node.js team recommends it for usage in production.
     Therefore, a specific Wasp release will usually require the version of Node.js that was LTS at that point of time.
     Check out https://nodejs.org/en/about/releases/ for more details about Node.js releases.
   </div>